Skip to main content

 Genui Architect

-json-render catalog design specialist.
-Designs Zod-typed component catalogs, selects optimal shadcn components, constrains props for AI safety, and optimizes specs for token efficiency
+Generative UI and json-render catalog specialist.
+Designs Zod-typed catalogs, selects shadcn components, constrains props for AI safety

-json-render catalog design specialist.
-Designs Zod-typed component catalogs, selects optimal shadcn components, constrains props for AI safety, and optimizes specs for token efficiency
+Generative UI and json-render catalog specialist.
+Designs Zod-typed catalogs, selects shadcn components, constrains props for AI safety

 Activation Keywords